mahmadfareedi/auto_refresh/README.md

 Built by [meltadata.io](https://meltadata.io).

 If Chrome prompts for permissions, accept them so the extension can clear cache, talk to the active tab, and remember your auto-refresh preferences.

+### Keyboard Shortcut

+1. Open the popup and click **Open Shortcut Settings**, or visit `chrome://extensions/shortcuts` manually.
+2. Find the command named *Trigger Hard Refresh on the active tab*.
+3. Record the key combo you want (for example, `Ctrl+Shift+Y`).
+Once saved, you can trigger the same hard refresh without opening the popup.